Conference: Principles of Music Composing (deadline extension)

 The main language of the conference is English.

-The deadline for proposal submissions is August 26th 2018.
-Proposals will be reviewed by the members of the scholarly committee and all applicants will be notified of the outcome in the middle of September 2018.
+The deadline for proposal submissions is extended to September 24th 2018.
+Proposals will be reviewed by the members of the scholarly committee and all applicants will be notified of the outcome.

 The participation fee is 20 Euros.